A Father's Blessing

 "When Israel saw the sons of Joseph, he asked, 'Who are these?'
 'They are the sons God has given me here,' Joseph said to his father.
 Then Israel said, 'Bring them to me so I may bless them.'"1

 One of the major causes of emotional and relational conflicts among teens, adults, and even children is that of fatherless homes, absentee fathers, emotionally uninvolved fathers, and/or abusive fathers.
 In God's economy and plan fathers have an extremely important and significant role to play, not only providing for their children's physical needs, but also for their emotional and spiritual needs.
 Equally important is the God-given role of mothers, but today we are focusing on fathers.

 Regardless of what women's libbers and/or gay couples try to tell us, one of the greatest needs for healthy homes and families—healthy children, teens, and healthy, mature adults—is to have (or to have had) a father who is/was not only present emotionally, but also affirming, loving, accepting, and loving and giving full support to his wife—the mother of his children—and modeling what it means to be a kind, loving and supportive father, man, and adult.
-Every child needs this, his/her father's blessing.
-The importance of this for the healthy nurturing of his children simply cannot be over-emphasized.
+Every child needs this support and blessing from his/her father.
+The importance of this for the healthy nurturing of children simply cannot be over-emphasized.